whereisderci/DE1-VHDL-task2/README.md

 3. Hana Larvová
 4. David Muzikář

 Design codes
 Test benches
 Hardware configuration
 Code debugging
 Implementation on board
 Presentation

 Theoretical description and explanation:
-Signal files, connect each signal to clock enable, those signals will create a song played on first relay Second and third relays are drums that will be speed up or slowed down by defined frequency.
+Signal files, connect each signal to clock enable, those signals will create a song played on first relay.
+Second and third relays are drums that will be speed up or slowed down by defined frequency.
 Those relays will simultaneously play with first one.
 With these relays will be counting time on seven segment display.
 Start button will start timer, signals if switches are on and LEDS.
 The same button is also a stop button.
 Second button will reset whole process.